The Beijen/Beyen

 The previous page

-Searching this site
+Searching this website

 Petrus Jacobus Beyen and his family

 Nieuwkapelle is a town in the Belgian province of West Flanders, near Diksmuide and Veurne.
 Nowadays it is a part of the municipality of Diksmuide.
-In the past, Belgium was called the Southern Netherlands.
-It was governed for many years by the Spanish and the Austrians.
+The map shows the location of Nieuwkapelle in Belgium.

 On April 20, 1698 a certain Petrus Jacobus Beyen (1.1) married Jacoba Stoet in Nieuwkapelle.
 Petrus (also called Pieter) and Jacoba had no less than nine children.
-On September 30, 1717 their youngest child, Remigius (2.1), was born; he was baptized on October 1.
+On September 30, 1717 their youngest child, Remigius (2.1), was born.
+He was baptized on October 1.
 His first name is most likely derived from Saint Remigius of Reims, whose feast is celebrated on October 1 as well.

 Jacoba died at Remigius' birth.
 In the next year Pieter married Jacoba Snick in the neighbouring town of Oudekapelle.
 From his second marriage he had four other children.
 In 1730 Pieter died in Nieuwkapelle.